anandxkumar/gsoc_blog/content/blog/0/index.md

 The biggest advantage of this template is that every blog is written in <b>Markdown</b>.
 So its gives alot of flexibility and functionality to the user to edit their texts.
 Plus their templates codebase is easy to understand so anyone can just clone and get started!

 Anyways I guess this should wrap up this blog.
-See you in the next one where will be starting my GSoC journey and discuss my project ;)<br>
+See you in the next one where I will be starting my GSoC journey and discuss my project ;)<br>
 Till then take care and ba-bye :)